rules for creating NPC's go here

 Climb or Burrow Movement:

--1 for each movement type above 2
+-1 for each movement type above the second movement type

 damage for humanoid is based on weapons